zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 -   **[FIELD_NAME]**

     Name of the field.
-Needs to be unique in the containing data model.
+Needs to be unique in the containing model.
 Needs to be a valid identifier matching regular expression `[A-Za-z][a-za-z0-9_]\*`.

 -   **[FIELD_TYPE]**

     Type of the field.
-Can be a scalar type or a reference to another data model.
+Can be a scalar type or a reference to another model.

     The following scalar types are supported: